SmailikHappy/SlimeMoldTool/README.md

 ## SlimeMoldActorComponent

+`Plugins/SlimeMold/Source/SlimeMold/Public/SlimeMoldSkeletonComponent.h`

 This component is storage of the skeleton data and has 4 events (delegates) mentioned in the Mesh Editor panel.
 These events are called when the according buttons are pressed in the Mesh Editor panel.

 # Example

-In this repository there is an example project that uses the tool.
-The way I intended it to use is: using skeleton toll to create a skeleton (a frame); using mesh tool to generate mesh from the skeleton.
+In this repository there is an example project that uses the tool.\
+*The way I intended it to use is: using skeleton tool to create a skeleton (a wireframe); using mesh tool to generate mesh from the skeleton.*

+**This repository uses Geometry Script plugin for mesh generation.**

 ## Content

-- **L_ExampleMap** - map that contains the an exmaple actor
+- **L_ExampleMap** - map that contains an exmaple actor
-- **BP_SlimeMoldExample** - blueprint class with `SlimeMoldActorComponent` component and some generation code
+- **BP_SlimeMoldExample** - blueprint class with `SlimeMoldActorComponent` and some generation code
 - **PS_SlimeMoldMeshPropertiesExample** - custom mesh editor property set
 - **M_GoopMaterialExample** - material for generated mesh